 Clinical Psychopharmacology Institute

-Planned for Nurses by Nurses
+Planned for Nurses, by Nurses

-APNA 15th Annual Clinical Psychopharmacology Institute
+APNA 16th Annual Clinical Psychopharmacology Institute

 Hyatt Regency Baltimore on the Inner Harbor

-The Clinical Psychopharmacology Institute is appropriate for RN-PMH and advanced practice psychiatric nurses - especially those who administer and/or prescribe medications.
-Because CPI is planned for nurses by nurses, the program provides a depth and breadth of scientific information tailored to the challenges inherent in psychiatric-mental health nursing practice.
+CPI is appropriate for RN-PMH and advanced practice psychiatric nurses - especially those who administer and/or prescribe medications.
+Because CPI is planned for nurses, by nurses, the program provides a depth and breadth of scientific information tailored to the challenges inherent in psychiatric-mental health nursing practice.
 All other health care providers interested in psychopharmacology are welcome for advanced study, especially fellow nurses, primary care physicians, psychiatrists, psychologists, and pharmacists.

 *The content of this CNE activity pertains to pharmacology.
 Because states' requirements may vary, contact your Board of Nursing for more information.

-The American Psychiatric Nurses Association is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
+The American Psychiatric Nurses Association is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.